 individual differences.

-The primary goal of DIR is to help the child achieve emotional
+The primary goal of DIR Floortime is to help the child achieve emotional

 milestones that were previously not obtained during early development and that are

 crucial to learning.
-Through Floortime, a treatment component of the DIR Floortime model individuals in the child's life work to help the children accomplish each milestone on the developmental ladder.
+As a treatment component of this model, individuals in the child's life work to help the child accomplish each milestone on the developmental ladder.

 The following is a video illustrating this method of treatment: